OKLAHOMA CITY - Memphis has never been about the flash. It has always been about the grind and work of the game.

 The loss ended the Thunder's season well short of where it ended last season in the NBA Finals.
 The win advanced Memphis to the Western Conference finals for the first time in franchise history, as the Grizzlies took the series four games to one.

-Oklahoma City cut Memphis' lead to 80-73 with two minutes remaining, and Serge Ibaka came up with a blocked shot to give ball back to the Thunder.
-Ibaka took a pass from Kevin Durant to throw down a dunk, slicing the deficit to five.
+But it wasn't easy.
+Oklahoma City cut the lead to 80-73 with two minutes left in the game.
+Serge Ibaka came up with a blocked shot to give ball back to the Thunder.
+Ibaka took an assists from Kevin Durant to throw down a dunk.

-However, Ibaka fouled out on the Grizzlies' next possession when Allen picked up a fastbreak layup.
-The resulting three-point play pushed the advantage back to eight points.
+However, Ibaka fouled out on the Grizzlies next possession when Tony Allen picked up a fastbreak layup.
+The resulting 3-point play pushed the advantage back to eight points for the Grizz.

-After two Nick Collison buckets, Oklahoma City was back within 83-79 with 49 seconds remaining.
-However, Marc Gasol quieted the raucous crowd with a shot-clock-buzzer-beating 17-foot jump shot with 27 seconds to go.
+After a pair of Nick Collison buckets, Oklahoma City found itself down 83-79 with 49 seconds remaining.
+But Marc Gasol quieted the raucous crowd with a buzzer beating 17-foot jump shot.

-The Thunder's Reggie Jackson drained a 3-pointer with 14 seconds left, closing the gap to 86-84.
+The Thunder's Reggie Jackson drained a 3-pointer with 14 seconds left and closed the gap to 86-84.
 Randolph went back to the line and missed both attempts.
-Durant got the rebound with 10.9 seconds to play.
-It was one last chance for Durant to come through again, as he did in Game 1.
+Durant got the rebound with 10.9 left on the clock.
+It was one last chance for Durant to come through again.

 Memphis rode Randolph the entire night.
 He poured in 28 points and grabbed 14 rebounds.
 Mike Conley added 13 points and 11 assists.
 Gasol was held to 10 points, but chipped in with seven rebounds, three steals and three blocks.

 Durant paced the Thunder with 21 points on 5-for-21 shooting.
 He also racked up eight rebounds and six assists to go along with seven turnovers.